kushaldas/tunir/docs/installation.rst

 Installation
 ============

 Tunir is written in Python.
-Currently it works with Python2.7+
+Currently it works with Python 3.5+

 Clone the repository
 ---------------------